the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/data-steward.md

 (cl-infrastructure-datastewards-summary)=
 ## Summary
-Data Stewards are an important part of scientific communities, supporting recommended data management practises and saving researchers time by supporting them in these efforts.
+Data Stewards are an important part of scientific communities, supporting recommended data management practices and saving researchers time by supporting them in these efforts.
 They do not have a formal career path or qualifications, but typically have a scientific or research background themselves.

 <!--
 > See the [style guide](https://the-turing-way.netlify.app/community-handbook/style/style-crossref.html) for The Turing Way's recommendations on cross referencing.